Information for applicants:

 - gain the ability to solve complex scientific problems in both fundamental and applied research at a high international level according to accepted scientific standards.

 The objective of this PhD curriculum is to provide an environment that encourages students to contribute to the advancement of technology through independent creative research.
 One objective of doing a doctoral degree is to become an independent researcher, capable of generating, pursuing and communicating novel research ideas.
 Therefore, students will become involved in research activities as soon as possible.

-Students will be integrated into research groups at the beginning of the second year at the latest.
+Students will be integrated into research groups.
 Directly after admission each student will be assigned to an advisor, who, together with the student, designs a student-specific curriculum based on the overall curricula.